TheMonk2121/ai-dev-tasks/200_setup/202_setup-requirements.md

 #### **Python Environment**

 **⚠️ Important**: This system requires Python 3.12.
-The single doorway automation system is optimized for Python 3.12 and may have compatibility issues with Python 3.9.
+The single doorway automation system is optimized for Python 3.12 and may have compatibility issues with older Python versions.

 ```bash
 # Verify Python 3.12 is available